terraform-cisco-modules/terraform-intersight-iks/examples/runtime_policy/README.md

-# Worker Profile
+# Container Runtime Policy

-This example creates a worker profile based on the information provided in the module.
+This example creates a container runtime policy based on the information provided in the module.

 ## Usage